Zehelein/pg-transactional-outbox/lib/README.md

 ### Message Storage

 When a message is received it must use the inbox storage functionality to store the message.
-The `initializeInboxMessageStorage` is used to create to create an inbox storage instance.
+The `initializeInboxMessageStorage` is used to create an inbox storage instance.
 The inbox storage takes the incoming message and stores it in the inbox table.

 ### Inbox Listener

-The `initializeInboxListener` initializes the inbox listener which is notified whenever a new inbox message is written to the inbox table.
-It takes a list of message handlers and invokes the one that matches the incoming message's aggregate type and message type.

-The optional `strategies` object can be provided to customize different inbox listener scenarios.
+The `initializeReplicationMessageListener` is used to create and start the logical replication-based listener that gets notified when a new inbox message is written to the inbox table.
+It takes the message publisher instance as an input parameter and calls it to send out messages.
+Other parameters are the `config` object, a `logger` instance and an optional strategies object to fine-tune and customize specific aspects of the inbox listener.

+The second option is to use the `initializePollingMessageListener` to use the database polling approach to query for unprocessed inbox messages.
+It uses the same handler to send out the message and the same logger.
+It has a (partly) different configuration object and can optionally define also different strategies.

 ### Message Handler

-The message handler is a component that defines how to process messages of a specific aggregate type and message type.
-The message handler is used by the transactional inbox service to process messages in a reliable and consistent way.
-The service will invoke the `handle` function of the appropriate handler for each message in the inbox, and handle any errors or retries using the `handleError` function if provided.

-It implements the `InboxMessageHandler` interface, which has the following
+The message handler is a component that defines how to process messages.
+You can provide a general one (`GeneralMessageHandler`) that handles all messages.
+This is often used for the outbox message handler which sends all messages to the same message broker.
+It has the following interface:
-properties:

-- `aggregateType`: The name of the aggregate root type that the message belongs to.
-For example, `movie`, `customer`, `product`, etc.
-- `messageType`: The name of the message type that the handler can handle.
-For example, `movie_created`, `customer_updated`, `restock_product`, etc.
 - `handle`: A function that contains the custom business logic to handle an inbox message.
 It receives two parameters: `message` and `client`.
 The `message` parameter is an object that contains the message id, payload, and